freelance-tracker-demo/freelance-tracker-demo/README.md

-## Hi there 👋

 # 👋 Hi there, I'm Elena

-🎯 I design and build real-world solutions using ServiceNow.

-From internal request workflows to project and finance trackers, I'm passionate about streamlining processes, automating the repetitive, and making work more meaningful — for freelancers and enterprise teams alike.

----

-## 🚧 What I'm building

-🛠️ **Freelance Project Tracker**
+Why This Project?
+I chose to showcase the Freelance Project Tracker Pro because it demonstrates how ServiceNow can flexibly manage diverse workflows — not just for freelancers, but for any business that needs structured task management, client communication, budgeting, and invoicing in a unified system.

+The app architecture is scalable:

+A single form can serve different user groups, track distinct demographics, and feed powerful reporting dashboards for operational insight.

+Modules like Feedback Collection illustrate how easy it is to expand the system — linking client experiences directly to project records without needing external platforms or complicated integrations.

+This project highlights how ServiceNow can streamline operations across different business sizes and industries — using lean, connected system design.

-A modular ServiceNow app designed to help freelancers manage tasks, client projects, invoices, and payments — complete with dashboards, calculated fields, and custom logic.
+A ServiceNow application for managing freelance projects, tasks, budgets, invoicing, and client communication — featuring calculated fields, dashboards, dynamic task tracking, and workflow-driven invoicing.

-🗣️ **Feedback Tracker**
+🗣️ Feedback Tracker
-Lightweight internal app that captures user ratings and auto-classifies sentiment to trigger workflows and insights.
+An internal ServiceNow app capturing user ratings, auto-classifying sentiment, and triggering workflow improvements based on real feedback.

-📦 More experiments coming soon...
+📦 More prototypes coming soon...

----

-## 🔁 What I believe

-- Build first.
-Refine as you go.
-- Every app is an ecosystem.
-- Real progress > perfect progress.

----
+🧠 Core Principles
+Build lean, refine fast.

+Design apps as living ecosystems.

+Progress through working systems, not perfect ones.

-## 💻 Technologies
+Technologies and Tools

-- **ServiceNow Platform Development**
+ServiceNow Platform Development

-- App Engine Studio / Studio IDE
+App Engine Studio / Studio IDE

-- Flow Designer / UI Builder / Business Rules / Script Includes
+Flow Designer / UI Builder

+Business Rules / Script Includes
-- REST API integrations

----
+Scripted REST APIs

+Scripted REST APIs / External Integrations

 📫 Want to connect or collaborate?
-Drop a message or explore the work-in-progress demos.
+Explore the work-in-progress demos or reach out to discuss ServiceNow-driven solutions.